 In certain circumstances, premises that are associated with anti-social behaviour such as noise nuisance, drug dealing or disorder can be temporarily closed by local authorities and authorised Environmental Health Officers for a period of 24 hours.

-Advice and support to those who feel that they are being harassed at home, in the workplace, in public, at school.
-Depending on the nature of the harassment and the age of the victim this may involve other authorities such as the police, legal services, education services, child protection agencies etc.
+Advice and support to those who feel that they are at risk of harm or a re being harrassed at home, in the workplace, in public, at school.
+Depending on the nature of the threat or harrassment and the age of the victim this may involve other authorities such as the police, legal services, education services, child protection agencies etc.

 Public Space Protection Orders specify an area where activities are taking place that are or may likely be detrimental to the local community’s quality of life.
 PSPOs impose conditions or restrictions on people using that area, such as alcohol bans or putting up gates.